ConvertKit/convertkit-wordpress/SETUP.md

 ![Codeception Test Results](/.github/docs/codeception.png?raw=true)

-Don't worry if you don't understand these commands; if your output looks similar to the above screenshot, with no errors, your environment is setup successfully.
+Don't worry if you don't understand these commands; if your output looks similar to the above screenshot, and no test is prefixed with `E`, your environment is setup successfully.

 ### Running CodeSniffer